mumez/Historia/doc/tutorial/09_snapshots.md

 # Snapshotting Model Space

-Snapshots allow you to save the state of a `ModelSpace` at a specific point in time.
-By using snapshots, you can avoid replaying all past events, which improves performance when restoring the state of the `ModelSpace`.
+Snapshots allow you to save the state of a ModelSpace at a specific point in time.
+By using snapshots, you can avoid replaying all past events, which improves performance when restoring the state of the ModelSpace.

 ## Saving a Snapshot

-To save a snapshot of the current state of the `ModelSpace`, send the `#saveSnapshot` message:
+To save a snapshot of the current state of the ModelSpace, send the `#saveSnapshot` message:

 ```Smalltalk
 modelSpace saveSnapshot.